jianyanglab/dNdS-Fun/docs/documentation/02_installation.md

 description: ~
 ---

-`dNdSFun` is implemented as an R package, which can be installed from GitHub by:
+`dNdS-Fun` is implemented as an R package, which can be installed from GitHub by:

 ### Dependencies
 * R version >= 4.0.5